andrewgdotcom/poshlib/README.md

 ## Notes

-* poshlib currently only works with bash, but it is intended to (eventually) also support dash and ksh.
+* poshlib currently only works with bash, but it is intended to (eventually) also support other POSIX shells.